If you have a business or are starting a business, then you’ll need to create a website.

-After you choose an available domain and register it, you’ll need to set up hosting.
+After you figured out how to make a website and choose an available domain and register it, you’ll need to set up web hosting.

-GoDaddy and Bluehost are some of the most popular website and blog hosting companies, which are usually a more economical option.
+GoDaddy and Bluehost are some of the most popular website and blog web host companies, which are usually a more economical option.

-There are also many different choices including WP Engine, which is considered to be one of the best WordPress hosting platforms that offers customizable website templates and 24/7 support, making them a great choice if you are building a WordPress site.
+There are also many different choices for web hosting including WP Engine, which is considered to be one of the best WordPress web hosting platforms that offers customizable website templates and 24/7 support, making them a great choice if you are building a WordPress site.

 They also have their own caching system that will make your new WordPress site run faster.

-Siteground is another potential option, and they offer WordPress and Weebly website builders; note that they may throttle your traffic if your website becomes especially popular extremely quickly.
+Siteground is another potential option, and they offer a WordPress and Weebly website builder; note that they may throttle your website traffic if your website becomes especially popular extremely quickly.

-In most cases, unless you have a company that can help you manage an Amazon AWS server, you’re best sticking with a managed hosting platform.
+In most cases, unless you have a partner that can help you manage an Amazon AWS server, you’re best sticking with a managed web hosting platform.

 You should keep in mind that nearly all hosting companies offer plans at several tier levels depending on the bandwidth you are using or the traffic that you are receiving; there is usually a basic or budget plan, a mid-level plan, or a high end or even unlimited plan.

 The cost of your website hosting is based on the amount of traffic that your website receives.